mattpopovich/mattpopovich.com/_posts/2025-09-05-how-big-of-a-solar-panel-do-you-need-to-power-the-world.md

 ## Costs

 How much would some of these projects cost?
-[Here](https://a1solarstore.com/sunspark-550w-solar-panel-144-cell-bifacial-sg7g72m-h-550-assembled-in-the-usa-wholesale-36-panels-per-pallet-min-6-pallets.html) is a wholesale solar panel with 21.3% efficiency for $0.20/watt.
-I understand that buying these in major, major bulk would provide some cost savings, but let's ignore that.
+[Here](https://a1solarstore.com/sunspark-550w-solar-panel-144-cell-bifacial-sg7g72m-h-550-assembled-in-the-usa-wholesale-36-panels-per-pallet-min-6-pallets.html) is a wholesale solar panel with 21.3% efficiency for \\$0.20/watt.
+I imagine that buying these in major, major bulk would provide some cost savings, but let's ignore that.

 $$
 \begin{equation}